Spatial Contrast Sensitivity

 It has been demonstrated that the contrast sensitivity function of AMD patients is significantly depressed at mid-to-high spatial frequencies.
 This sensitivity is even more reduced at dim light levels.

 The Metropsis system can measure the CSF at photopic, mesopic and scotopic light levels.
-The lower light levels are achieved by mounting a series of spectrally calibrated neutral density filters in front of the self-calibrating Display++ LCD monitor, as illustrated in Figure 11, and through direct control of the Display++ LED backlight intensity.
+The lower light levels are achieved by simply adjusting the wide dynamic range backlight of the Display++ UHD monitor without the need for neutral density filters.

 At photopic light levels, rods are saturated or desensitised, thus the CSF measurements represent primarily the sensitivity of cones.
 Conversely, cones are insensitive at scotopic light levels, and thus at these levels the CSF is uniquely due to rods.
 At mesopic light levels, both rods and cones contribute to the CSF.